LucaMaccarini/InstaMacBot/README.md

 3) bot Unfollow use the followed list from bot2 to unfollow all person in the list

 # Bug or Bad choises
-- currently bot output is on textbox passed to the bot when is called its constructor, is the only class constraint to interface
+- currently my classes open files only with openfiledialog, this method doesen't work on android same when bots saves them infos on files, i am searching an alternative

 # Developer
 me :)